melo936/ChromiumHardening/flags/flags.md

 **These flags are not intented for every device, but worth testing.**

 Forcing them might be a bad idea.
-Therefore, before using them, please check out Problems section by typing `chrome://gpu` into the address bar (ignore WebGL errors)
+Therefore, before using them, please check out the Problems section by typing `chrome://gpu` into the address bar (ignore WebGL errors)

 * #enable-accelerated-video-decode
 	* Enabled by default on Windows (probably on MacOS, too), yet not on Linux.